craftercms/docs/source/by-role/system-admin/configuration.rst

       - Salt used for encrypting database values
       - \<someDefaultSaltValue\>

-See - :ref:`cipher-configuration` for more information on using the above environment variables.
+See - :ref:`studio-cipher-configuration` for more information on using the above environment variables.

 .. _env-var-serverless-deployments: